Last Updated: January, 2020.

 If you are not currently a legal permanent resident, here is our ultimate guide on applying for legal permanent residency.

 There are lots of benefits to being a U.S. citizen.
-You get priority status when you petition to bring your family members to the United States, you get to vote, you can get a U.S. passport and use it for travelling abroad, and if your children are born overseas they receive U.S. citizenship automatically.
+You get priority status when you petition to bring your family members to the United States, you get to vote, you can get a U.S. passport and use it for traveling abroad, and if your children are born overseas they receive U.S. citizenship automatically.
 You can also get a job in the federal government and run for office in the United States.

 When you become a U.S. citizen, you commit to certain responsibilities.
 These include participating in the political process, doing jury duty when required, registering for the selective service (if you're a male between the ages of 18-26), and promising to uphold the Constitution and laws of the United States.